nodebotanist/developer-rig/README.md

 ## Getting Started
 [Clone this repository!](https://github.com/twitchdev/developer-rig)

+### Step-by-step
+If you absolutely cannot wait to start, here are guides for [Mac](docs/Mac.html) and [Windows](docs/Windows.html) to get you from nothing to Hello World.

 ### Requirements
 This project requires `yarn` and `NodeJS`.
 Both must be installed to use the Developer Rig.

 #### Installing Dependencies
-To install `Node.js`, [follow the instructions here](https://nodejs.org/en/download/current/).
+To install `Node.js`, [follow the instructions here](https://nodejs.org/en/download/).
 By default, this installs the NPM package manager (`npm`), however, in all of our documentation we reference the use of Yarn which you can install by [following the instructions here](https://yarnpkg.com/lang/en/docs/install).

 Once you have Yarn installed, simply run the command `yarn install` from the root of the cloned repository to fetch all the dependencies need to run the Developer Rig.
 ```bash